Djohnson1313/arcraidersscience/README.md

   - coding language used for data analytics

 ## Contact Information
-- arcscience13@proton.me
+-
   - use this email to send me suggestions, fixes, complaints or anything else useful to the project

 # Purpose Of This Repository and Data Collection

 Hey Raiders!
 In this repository, we will used publicly sourced data to dive deep into the interworkings of [Arc Raiders](https://store.steampowered.com/app/1808500/ARC_Raiders/) to get a better understanding of spawn rates for items based on maps, map condition and container type.
 This will hopefully alleviate some of the speculation regarding loot.
 I am aware of some similar undertakings by large youtube channels.
 Actually, those videos are what inspired me! hopefull we can come together to add as much data as we can to a singular place, allowing any creator or fan of Arc Raiders to dive into the data themselves.
 As of right now, I will generate a single report based on the data from the community, however if this takes off, I would love to do more regular updates, maybe even weekly if theres enough activity!
-Please send any suggestions or complaints to arcscience13@proton.me.

 # Data TLDR